jozu-ai/kitops/docs/src/docs/next-steps.md

 }
 ```

+`size` is shown in kilobytes (KB).
+For more information on the manifest can be found in the [specification documentation](./modelkit/spec.md).

-## Tag ModelKits and keep your registry tidy
+## Tag ModelKits and Keep Your Registry Tidy

 Tagging is a great way to version your ModelKits as they move through the development lifecycle.
 For example, during development the model I'm working on currently may always be tagged as the `latest` so my team knows which is most current.
 At the same time the model that's operating in production for my customers may be tagged the `champion`.

-However, after testing my latest model, I find that its scores are much higher than the current champion model.
-At that point I may want to tag it `challenger` so everyone knows that this is likely to be the next model we deploy to production, to replace our current champion model.
+However, after testing my latest model, if I find that its scores are much higher than the current champion model I may tag it `challenger` so everyone knows that this is likely to be the next model we deploy to production, replacing our current champion model.

-To do that I can simply add a new tag based on the existing latest tag.
+To do that I can create a new ModelKit with the updated tag.
+For example to change from `latest` to `challenger`:

 ```sh
 kit tag mymodel:latest mymodel:challenger